Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation times: Introduction

-The rest of the paper is organized as follows: In Sec.~\ref{sec:framework}, we provide the elementary concepts of our framework, including a formal definition of DFAs; the description of computational processes (such as the running of a DFA) as Markov chains, and the physical implementation of those Markov chains.
-We also review the relevant thermodynamic quantities allowing us to bound energetic costs of computations.
-A central feature of our approach is to use mismatch cost to derive lower bounds on various thermodynamic quantities linking the physical dissipation of the computer with the corresponding dynamics over symbolic computational states.

-In Sec.~\ref{sec:effective}, we introduce an auxiliary computational process that allow us to address the thermodynamics of computations ending at a fixed time at the fluctuating level, and discuss how to incorporate explicitly the role of absolute irreversibility and unidirectional transitions, which is crucial because conventionally formulated computational machines have precisely those features.

-In Sec.~\ref{sec:stop} we present our main results for general computations starting and ending at stochastic halting times, which include fluctuation theorems and second-law inequalities that provide lower bounds to the average dissipation in a computation.
-The thermodynamic implications of such universal relations are discussed, together with the possibility of reducing thermodynamic costs by employing stochastic times.
-In Sec.~\ref{sec:examples} we provide illustrations with numerical simulations of DFAs processing binary input strings that we use to test the theoretical results of Sec.~\ref{sec:stop}.

-In Sec.~\ref{sec:acc} we further develop our theory to relate the values of several important thermodynamic quantities at stopping times with acceptance and rejection probabilities in the DFA.
+extending recent research in upper bounds and inverse thermodynamic uncertainty relations in stochastic thermodynamics given in~\cite{di2023variance,Hasegawa23,salazar2022upper}.

+In addition to the aforementioned fundamental results, in Sec.~\ref{sec:acc} we also combine the supermartingale property of $ e^{- \Sigma(t) - \delta_\tau(t)} $ with the fluctuation relation~\eqref{eq:IFTSTintro} to derive universal equalities and inequalities for the probability that a computation is completed within a certain amount of time.
+Such idea can be applied e.g. to compute the probability that a sequence of $\tau$ ordered computational states visited by a DFA during its evolution reaches an accept state.

 Sec.~\ref{sec:stochasticstart} is then devoted to sketch how our theory can be applied to investigate the thermodynamics of multiple concatenations of runs of a DFA, where after each run ends the system is reset to an initial start state and the next run begins.
 We conclude with \cref{sec:discussion}, where we present our main conclusions and further discuss future research directions motivated by our findings.
 Mathematical details of the derivations, proofs, and extra discussions are left to corresponding appendices.

+It is worth remarking that all our contributions, while originally motivated from problems arising in the context of the kinds of computational machines central to computer science theory, are applicable to any periodic process implementing a time-homogeneous DTMC, one that results in trajectories $\mathbf{x}_{[0,\T]}$.